GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 # Your first membership inference attack.
 *20 March, 2022*

-Another post that is work in progress.
 In this post, I show you in R how easy it is to infer whether an observation was part of the training data set.
 Something the scientific community calls a membership inference attack.
-We start with some libraries to load:
+To infer whether an individual is part of the training data set may not seem as such a big privacy violation but it is actually connected with a theoretical privacy definition: differential privacy.

+## The setting
+Consider the case where you have assess to a complete data set of customers.
+As a requirement scientific papers of firms publish the trained model that they used to predict a certain outcome variable.
+Let's say in this case whether a customer left the firm (churn).
+In this case the prediction problem is not that privacy-sensitive but our attack could be applied to the prediction of medical issues as well.

+Let's first load some packages.

 ```{r}
 rm(list = ls())